pnp/sp-dev-fx-webparts/samples/react-save-to-onedrive-app-personal-folder/webpart/README.md

 This extension illustrates the following concepts:

-- how to use Spfx library code in webpart
+- how to use SPFx library code in webpart

 ## References